 Be the first to know about the latest news in the world of autism education.
 Please sign up here:

-Download now your complimentary copy of the Autism Education Trust (AET) Tools for Teachers Covid-19 Edition, a collection of 6 teaching tools and practical resources to support autistic children and young people during the pandemic.
+This booklet is a collection of 6 teaching tools and practical resources enabling you to support autistic children and young people during the pandemic and beyond.

-The 6 tools in the AET Tools for Teachers Covid-19 Edition were extracted from the AET Tools for Teachers resource, a comprehensive collection of 44 teaching tools and practical strategies enabling teachers and education professionals to effectively support autistic children and young people in education settings for ages 0 – 25.
+The 6 tools in the AET Tools for Teachers Covid-19 Edition were extracted from the AET Tools for Teachers full resource, a comprehensive collection of 44 teaching tools and practical strategies which enables teachers and education professionals to effectively support autistic children and young people aged 0 – 25.

 The AET Tools for Teachers provides the tools, knowledge and confidence to education professionals to support autistic pupils.